Online Resource Allocation via Static Bundle Pricing: Model, Technical Overview and Main Results

+We highlight that the number of times an item $e \in \mathcal{M}$ is included in bundles offered by the mechanism's menu is typically much larger than $e$'s actual capacity.
+Hence, it may be the case that a buyer $b$ demands their bundle $S_b$ at a price currently available in the menu, but $b$ does not receive $S_b$ because some item $e \in S_b$ has been exhausted (i.e., $e$'s residual capacity is $0$).
+To deal with this situation in the analysis, we introduce a \emph{(capacity) unconstrained} version of our mechanism: a hypothetical process that completely ignores the item capacities and is only restricted by the mechanism's menu entries (guided as above by the fractional optimal solution to $\gamma$-scaled EA-LP).
+The unconstrained mechanism is not hard to analyze and satisfies two key properties:

+\begin{enumerate} \item Its expected social welfare is within a constant factor from the optimal value of the $\gamma$-scaled EA-LP, denoted $\fopt_\gamma$.
+In turn, $\fopt_\gamma$ is within $O(\gamma)$ of the prophet's expected social welfare.

+\item For every item~$e$, the number of $e$'s copies allocated to the buyers is at most $B/\gamma$ in expectation and (with an appropriate choice of $\gamma$) at most $B$ with constant probability. \end{enumerate}

-The welfare of the actual mechanism equals the welfare of the unconstrained algorithm minus the value of \emph{blocked} buyers-those accepted by the unconstrained algorithm but rejected when enforcing capacity constraints.
-Property~(1) implies that it suffices to bound the expected welfare lost due to blocking as a constant fraction of the unconstrained value, while Property~(2) allows us to control the expected contribution of blocked buyers.
+The social welfare achieved by our mechanism equals the unconstrained welfare minus the expected value of \emph{blocked} buyers, namely buyers receiving a menu entry in the unconstrained mechanism, but not their desired bundle due to the item capacity constraints.
+Due to Property~(1), it suffices to upper bound the expected welfare lost due to blocked buyers by a constant fraction of $\fopt_\gamma$.
+To this end, we crucially exploit Property~(2).